 32.x Coexistance with 11P STAs

-When an NGV STA transmits an Ack solicited by an individual-addredded Managemnt frame in a 11p PPDU or an individual-addredded QoS Data frame in a 11p PPDU, the Duration/ID field in the Ack frame shall be set to a TBD additional value.
+When an NGV STA transmits an Ack solicited by an individual-addredded Managemnt frame in a 11p PPDU and the Duration value acquired per 9.2.5.7 (Setting for control response frames) is 0, the Duration/ID field in the Ack frame shall be set to 2.
+When an NGV STA transmits an individual-addredded QoS Data frame in a 11p PPDU, the Duration of the QoS Data frame shall be set to the sum of 4 and the value which is calculated per Primary Rate for Ack frame.

-When an NGV STA transmits a group-addressed frame in 11p PPDU, the Duration/ID field in the group-addressed frame shall be set to a TBD value.
+When an NGV STA transmits a group-addressed frame in 11p PPDU, the Duration/ID field in the group-addressed frame shall be set to 6.

 An NGV STA determines that the transmitter of an OFDM PPDU is an NGV capable STA if one of the following conditions is true:

-an Ack frame in 11p PPDU is detected whose Duration/ID field has TBD value.
+an Ack frame in 11p PPDU is detected whose Duration/ID field has value 2.

-an individual-addressed frame in 11p PPDU isdetected whose Duration/ID field has no TBD value.
+an individual-addressed frame in 11p PPDU isdetected whose Duration/ID field is equal to the sum of 4 and the value which is calculated per Primary Rate for Ack frame.

-a group-addressed frame in 11p PPDU is detected whose Duration/ID field has TBD value.
+a group-addressed frame in 11p PPDU is detected whose Duration/ID field has value 6.